-• Non-network providers who provide inpatient consultations or specialize in anesthesiology, emergency medicine, pathology, or radiology You use non-network providers who provide inpatient consultations or who specialize in anesthesiology, emergency medicine, pathology, or radiology.
+• Non-network providers who provide inpatient consultations or specialize in anesthesiology, emergency medicine, pathology, or radiology anesthesiology, emergency medicine, pathology, or radiology.
 You pay the network costsharing.
 Unless the rules above about emergency medical treatment or visits to a network hospital or network ambulatory surgical center apply, the provider may also balance bill you.